AndrewChenUoA/SuperBE/README.md

 Usage: ./superbe <directory to dataset> <N> <R> <DIS> <numMin> <phi> <post> <ID>
 Example: ./superbe ../dataset2014/dataset/baseline 20 60 18.0 4 8 1 test

+CSV scripts for each test are stored in /cdwresults Image files are temporarily stored in /resimg but deleted by the program